 - Rule: Rule name of the generated alert.

-- Severity: Severity of the alert in low, medium, or high.
+- Severity: Severity of the attention is low, medium, or high.

-- Status: When an alert is generated, it comes with the Open status.
-However, the IT professional should select between In review or Complete status by clicking on the Open status.
+- Status: When an alert is generated, it comes with an Open class.
+However, the IT professional should select between In Review or Complete status by clicking the Openstatus.

-Suppose you consider the alert a possible threat to analyze.
+Could you please consider the alert a possible threat to analyze?
 In that case, you should mark In review and report it as an incident in the Circle icon corresponding to the alert by typing (reported)

-If the alert is a false positive, you need to mark Complete and type false positive in the Observation field.
-Once the alert is completed, UTMStack will complete it automatically as a false positive every time that alert is generated.
+If the alert is a false positive, mark Complete and type false positive in the Observation field.
+Once the signal is completed, UTMStack will complete it automatically as a false positive every time it is generated.